 One option if you are struggling with one or two loans is to see if the payday company is a member of the Community Financial Services Association of America and then try to see if the company will offer you an EPP (Extended Payment Plan).
 Some states might limit or prohibit this.
-You can read this gut-wrenching story for more information.

 Quite frankly, often the least expensive and fastest way to get back onto a solid financial footing is to consider a fresh start and eliminate all of the debt through what is often the least expensive legal option: a consumer bankruptcy.